cathymckillips/human-resources-analytics-dashboard-/README.md

   <img src="hr_dashboard_thumbnail.png" alt="Watch the Dashboard Demo" width="400"/>
 </a>

+*Tip: Right-click and choose “Open link in new tab” to keep browsing this repo while watching the video.*

 ## 🗂️ Project Status

 ✅ Complete – Ready for demonstration and portfolio inclusion